The printer world is always changing and so must our blog. Please read the newer article, The Top 9 Printers for Your Photo Booth.

-If you are willing to spend the extra money for a best of class product, the DNP DS40 photo printer is an excellent choice.
+If you are willing to spend the extra money on the best of class product, the DNP DS40 photo printer is an excellent choice.
 Photo booth workflows typically do not demand the kind of speed (or components) that this printer provides, however, that doesn’t stop it from being high on the “quality build” part of the performance class.
 To this day, one of the most compelling testimonials about the DS40 quality can be found here.
 That blog post says it all.
 With the DS40 you can also print to social media sized perforated paper opening opportunities to create new products for your customers.
 (Click here to read more about the new DS40 perforated media.)

 We recently highlighted the CPD70DW photo printer as the “printer of the month” in our photo booth newsletter.
 What I like about the CPD70DW photo printer is its ability to be used inside and outside of the photo booth.
-For event photographers using Darkroom Core or Darkroom Professional Software in a traditional event workflow, the speed and processing power keep the lines from getting too long.
+For event photographers using Darkroom Core or Darkroom Professional Software in a traditional event workflow, the speed, and processing power keep the lines from getting too long.
 If you are working with Darkroom Booth software in your photo booth, the CPD70DW’s small footprint and stability make it an excellent choice.

 Dual Media Printers

 With the introduction of the Brava 21 earlier this year we had to create a new class and we came up with Dual Media.
-Dual media printers can print high quality photo prints just like the other printers in this article, however, they can also print photo quality stickers.
-That’s right, with a change of the paper you can print photos with a peel away sticker backing.
+Dual media printers can print high-quality photo prints just like the other printers in this article, however, they can also print photo quality stickers.
+That’s right, with a change of the paper you can print photos with a peel-away sticker backing.
 Great for the bride’s memory book – no glue needed.
 Some companies are providing their customers with “memory boards” – photo booth attendees peel the back off one of the strips and stick it on a decorated board.
 Stickers are also a great marketing tool for branding and promotions.

 Ask for Sample Prints

 Lastly, if you have read this article and are having trouble deciding on a printer; please contact us for sample prints!
 This is a service Imaging Spectrum has been providing to our customers for years – sample prints are a great way to let you experience the quality of each of the printers first hand.
 Click here to request sample prints.
-Feel free to give our photo booth team a call if you would like to learn more about these printers or Darkroom Booth Software.
-800-342-9294
+Feel free to give our photo booth team a call if you would like to learn more about these printers or Darkroom Booth Software and 800-342-9294.

 We would also suggest watching videos of the printers in action.